kriss3/EF_DbFirst/README.md

 - Code first
 - Db First: reverse engineering existing Db
 - Db MS Sql based Db hosted in Azure.(Arm base hardware does not handle local instance)... more to come
+- Cleanup the two projects, decide which one to merge first and refactor the second one